CCA-Public/scope/CONTRIBUTING.md

 ### Getting started

-So you have something to contribute to an Artefactual project.
+So you have something to contribute to SCOPE.
 Great!

 To install SCOPE, see our [development installation](https://github.com/CCA-Public/dip-access-interface#installation) instructions.

-Artefactual uses [GitHub](https://github.com/)'s pull request feature for code review.
+CCA uses [GitHub](https://github.com/)'s pull request feature for code review.
-Every change being submitted to an Artefactual project should be submitted as a pull request to the appropriate repository.
+Every change being submitted to an SCOPE should be submitted as a pull request to the appropriate repository.
 A branch being submitted for code review should contain commits covering a related section of code.
 Try not to bundle unrelated changes together in one branch; it makes review harder.